||Why is the room hot?

 3. Water: We provide free filtered water.
 We also sell bottled water and stainless steel waterbottles.

 There is no pre-registration or appointment for classes required.
-Simply show up for any class you'd like to take.
+Simply show up about 20-minutes before any class you'd like to take.

 I am not very flexible.
 Should I do hot yoga?